vicinityh2020/vicinity-agent/docs/ADAPTER_CHANGELOG.md

 # 2018-05-17

-## Agent service now accepts multiple agent configs
+## (Multi) Agent service now accepts multiple agent configs

+We have switched from Agent to multi-agent.
+Multiple agents (client nodes) are now managed by single instalation of the Agent Sevice+GTW-API.

 Agent service now has one GTW-API endpoint shared by all included agents.
 GTW-API endpoint is no more used in agent configs.